cybercongress/go-cyber/docs/cyberd.md

 Solution is payment channels based on HLTC and proof verification which unlocks amount earned for already served request (new signatures post via requester/user to cybernode wia whisper/ipfs-pub-sub)

-## About where

-Proof of location

-## Consensus

-Probably proof-of-history

 ## Selfish linking